alec-djinn/scripts/README.md

 # scripts
-a bunch of scripts I have used during my Postdoc at the UMCU
+a bunch of scripts I wrote during my Postdoc at the UMCU